collinforrester/MCID_Opportunity_Tracker/README.md

     2. Enter the CNAME prefix you want to use for this environment.
   5. Once the environment creation process completes, run `eb open` to open the application in a browser.
   6. Run `eb terminate --all` to clean up.

+## This tool was based on the AWS Elastic Beanstalk Express Sample App
+This sample application uses the [Express](https://expressjs.com/) framework and [Bootstrap](http://getbootstrap.com/) to build a simple, scalable customer signup form that is deployed to [AWS Elastic Beanstalk](http://aws.amazon.com/elasticbeanstalk/).
+The application stores data in [Amazon DynamoDB](http://aws.amazon.com/dynamodb/) and publishes notifications to the [Amazon Simple Notification Service (SNS)](http://aws.amazon.com/sns/) when a customer fills out the form.